biocq/DORGE_codes/README.md

 ## Issues

-Codes have been tested, if you encounter errors, please check the dependency or restart the R environment, given methods in packages may conflict and unexpected errors may occur.
+Codes have been tested in R 4.0.0 and Java 12.0.2.
+If you encounter errors, please check the dependency or restart the R environment, given packages may change in future and methods in packages may conflict and unexpected errors may occur.
 If you still encounter any problems, please [file an issue](https://github.com/biocq/DORGE_paper/issues) along with a detailed description.